-Philadelphia Experiment was a military experiment that is believed to have taken place during the Second World War.
-The ‘guinea pig’ of the experiment was Eltridge, a fully manned and equipped destroyer escort of the U.S. Navy, which was claimed to be rendered invisible to enemy weapons.
+Philadelphia Experiment was a supposed military experiment that is believed to have taken place during the Second World War.
+The ‘guinea pig’ of the experiment is said to be the USS Eldridge, a fully manned and equipped destroyer escort of the U.S. Navy, which was claimed to be rendered invisible to enemy weapons.

-Three things convince us that the Philadelphia Experiment was real.
+Three arguments of people who believe that the Philadelphia Experiment was real:

-There were two phases of the experiment.
-The first took place on July 23, 1943 and the second and most important one – on August 12, 1943.
-During the first phase, the ship was not completely disappeared, but the footprint of the frame remained visible in water.
-The second time the ship disappeared completely and reappeared 15 minutes later in Virginia.
-When the ship returned, crew members were integrated with the hull of the ship, others were missing and others had lost their minds.
+It is believed that there were two phases of the experiment.
+The first was supposed to take place on July 23, 1943, and the second and most important one – on August 12, 1943.
+During the first phase, the ship did not completely disappear, but the footprint of the frame remained visible in the water, according to this theory.

 When the ship was sold to the Greek Navy, the nominal capacity had increased by 300 tons, which means that equipment had been removed from the inside.

 In the mid-80s, there appeared a witness who caused a lot of fuss with his statement “I was there and saw it with my own eyes.”

 Al Bielek claimed that he was one of two Navy sailors who worked in the control room at the USS Eldridge and that the crew traveled 40 years in the future and found the underground facilities of the “Montauk” on Long Island!

 Finally, people who believe that the Philadelphia Experiment indeed took place also use Albert Einstein’s theories to back their claims.
 Einstein’s general theory of relativity argued that gravity was not a force but a classic distortion of spacetime.

 John Archibald Wheeler, attempting to make a summary of this theory, states that “space acts on matter, and tells it how to move.
 The matter reacts back on space and tells it how to curve.”